Back to Top

 Hearing Enhancements

 Many DVDs in our collection have the sub-title option.
-Many of the databases we subscribe to offer text to speech capability, including Early World of Learning and TumbleBooks.
+Many of the databases we subscribe to offer text to speech capability, including TumbleBooks.

 Website Features

-Clarington Public Library’s website has many features that make it accessible.
+Clarington Library, Museums & Archives website has many features that make it accessible.

 • It is not reliant on fixed fonts - patrons may zoom in and out to view the site to a size comfortable for their viewing